All-Order Wichmann and Kroll Contribution in Heavy Electronic and Exotic Atoms: One-Loop Vacuum Polarization Potential

 can be solved analytically by adapting the method used by Soff and Mohr~\cite{sam1988} for the shell nucleus to the more general case, see Appendix~\ref{Ap:I1Ana}.
 For the Fermi model, we numerically integrate Eq.~\eqref{Eq:OITerm} up to $R_0$ and use the analytical solution for the integral from $R_0$ to infinity.
 Lastly, for the case of a point-like nucleus, we use a different approach that is faster and numerically more stable by analytically differentiating the Dirac-Coulomb Green's function instead of calculating the integral~\eqref{Eq:OITerm} to obtain the term with one interaction, see Ref.~\cite{yas1999}.

 We are now finally ready to evaluate the VP charge distribution~\eqref{Eq:VP3+} for arbitrary nuclear potentials.
 In Fig.~\ref{Fig:VPCD} we show the model dependence for a bare lead nucleus.

 As seen from the figure, the VP charge is strongly localized near the nucleus.
 Moreover, the charge distribution of the point-like and finite nuclear models only differ significantly close to and inside the nucleus, while the shell-, sphere- and Fermi-models are very similar for all radial coordinates.
 In practical calculations of the VP potential, we follow Ref.~\cite{sam1988} and evaluate $\rho^{(3+)}_{VP}(r)$ between $r = 0$ and $r = 500R$.
 Using the fact that the total induced VP charge $Q = 4 \pi \int dr~r^2 \rho^{(3+)}_{VP}(r)$ must be zero, we can extrapolate the charge distribution to large distances to increase the numerical accuracy by assuming that it decreases as an inverse power of $r$.

-We stop the summation over the partial waves at $\kappa = \pm 12$ as our calculations have shown that this results in a numerical uncertainty of less than $10^{-5}$ for the shift of all energy levels considered in this work.
+The relative theoretical uncertainty that results from the extrapolation of the charge distribution as well as the numerical methods used to obtain the Dirac-Coulomb Green's function and calculate the integrals in Eqs.~\eqref{Eq:AOVP} and \eqref{Eq:VP3+} is below $10^{-5}$.
+The largest source of uncertainty is the partial wave expansion in Eq.~\eqref{Eq:VP3+}.
+Our calculations have shown that summing up to $\kappa = \pm 12$ results in a relative uncertainty on the order of $10^{-5}$ for electronic atoms.
+The convergence is more rapid for exotic particles due to the smaller Bohr radius where higher-order multipoles contribtute less.